joshuagryphon/plastid/docs/source/glossary.rst

         positions.
 This allows deduction of translation reading frames, if the reading frame is not known *a priori.* See :cite:`Ingolia2009` for more details

+    translation efficiency
+        An mRNA's translation efficiency measures how much protein is made from that individual transcript.
+Translation efficiency for an mRNA is therefore proportional to its translation initiation rate.